 The Ethics Board shall elect a chairperson from among the membership annually at the January meeting, which shall occur on the third Tuesday of January each year (or whatever date works for the city – or no date at all).
 The chairperson shall be the presiding officer and a full voting member of the Ethics Board.

-In addition to the Annual Meeting on the third Tuesday in January (or whatever date works for the city – or no date at all), meetings of the Ethics Board shall be held, as necessary, upon the call of the chairperson, or at the written request of a majority of the members.
+In addition to the Annual Meeting on the third Tuesday in January (or whatever date works for the city – or no date at all), meetings of the Ethics Board shall be held, as necessary, upon the call of the chairperson or at the written request of a majority of the members.
 The Ethics Board shall follow the Open Meetings Act for all meetings.

 COMMENT SECTION 31(K): Or if the city has a three-person Ethics Board, a quorum would be two members (a quorum is one more than half of the members).